Saruni Mara: Information from the owner

 Room types at Saruni Mara

-The stylish new villa has two en-suite bedrooms, a large lounge complete with dinning area and comfortable sofa’s sounding the welcoming fireplace.
+The Natural History Suite is Saruni Mara's family villa, with two large en suite bedrooms, a spacious living area and a veranda.
+The stylish new villa has two en-suite bedrooms, a large lounge complete with dining area and big, welcoming fireplace.
 There is also an impressive large veranda overlooking the magnificent scenery of the Masai Mara.
 The villa is decorated with a selection of antique and vintage prints.
-There is also relevant reading material such a books on mammals, reptiles, tree’s and birds.
-The Natural History Suite will inspire you and your family to understand and experience nature.
+There is also relevant reading material such a books on mammals, reptiles, trees and birds.
+The Natural History Suite will inspire you and your family to understand and experience nature, in all it's wonderful shapes and forms.

 The Photographer's Studio (Cottage Five)